Hybrid Cloud Model: 6 Security Risks and Ways to Overcome!

-The skyrocketing digital trend has taken the cloud adoption further, making cloud almost an essential part of every organization.
+The skyrocketing digital trend has taken cloud adoption further, making cloud almost an essential part of every organization.

-To meeting every infrastructure requirement, from low to high, cloud has emerged in different variants as Public Cloud, Private Cloud and Hybrid Cloud.
+To meeting every infrastructure requirement, from low to high, the cloud has emerged in different variants as Public Cloud, Private Cloud and Hybrid Cloud.

-Public Cloud is serving as a general-purpose cloud for firms of all sizes, while Private Cloud is fulfilling the enterprise requirements by being dedicated platform and Hybrid Cloud is a combination of both.
+Public Cloud is serving as a general-purpose cloud for firms of all sizes, while Private Cloud is fulfilling the enterprise requirements by being a dedicated platform and Hybrid Cloud is a combination of both.

 When it comes to security aspect, each of these cloud variants have their own limitations!